wasabipesto/digest/README.md

 The only required key is `loader`, which must point to an executable data loader, described below.

-Optionally, you can overwrite any of the prompt segments defined in the base configuration
+Optionally, you can overwrite any of the prompt segments defined in the base configuration by using the same keys.

 ### Data Loader